rodriguezrafa/reddit-vue/README.md

     There's a simple flexbox grid.
 The left column will hide at 992px or less and there will be a toggle menu button to show the post list

+    Instead of adding a swipe library for displaying the posts list on mobile I added a hamburger button to toggle the menu.
+I believe it improves the UX because there's no clue that in mobile is a hidden menu on the left side of the screen

 2. Initial configurations for vuex